totalspectrum/flexprop/samples/shell/README.md

 ## Parts Used

-P2 Eval board.
-(Probably any P2 board would work, actually!)
+P2-EC32MB (Probably any P2 board would work, actually!)

 ## Source Code